Extinct species

 Nature

 Extinct species refer to organisms that no longer exist, having completely disappeared from the planet.
 This phenomenon poses significant ecological problems, as the loss of biodiversity disrupts ecosystems, alters food webs, and diminishes resilience against environmental changes.
-Extinction can result from various factors, including habitat destruction, climate change, pollution, and overexploitation.
-The decline of species can lead to the collapse of ecosystems, affecting human livelihoods and the services nature provides, such as clean air, water, and pollination.
-Addressing extinction is crucial for maintaining ecological balance and ensuring the sustainability of life on Earth.
+Extinction can result from various factors, including habitat destruction, climate change, pollution, and overexploitation by humans.
+The decline of species can lead to the loss of genetic diversity, which is crucial for adaptation and survival.
+Addressing extinction is vital for maintaining ecological balance and ensuring the health of the planet for future generations.

 Claim

 The extinction of species is a critical crisis that demands urgent attention.
-Each lost species represents a unique thread in the intricate web of our planet's biodiversity, disrupting ecosystems and diminishing resilience against environmental changes.
-This loss not only threatens wildlife but also jeopardizes human survival, as we rely on these ecosystems for clean air, water, and food.
-We must act decisively to protect endangered species and preserve our planet's rich biological heritage for future generations.
+Each lost species diminishes biodiversity, disrupts ecosystems, and undermines the delicate balance of our planet.
+This loss not only threatens the natural world but also jeopardizes human survival, as we rely on these ecosystems for clean air, water, and food.
+We must act decisively to protect endangered species and their habitats, for the health of our planet and future generations hangs in the balance.

 Counter-claim